ldcorentin/snake-AI/README.rst

 Motivation
 ==========
-This project was realized as part of my Erasmus exchange with DCU_
+This project was realized as part of my Erasmus exchange with DCU_.

 Requirements
 ============